Particular/docs.particular.net/Content/ServicePulse/troubleshooting.md

 ###ServicePulse reports that 0 endpoints are active, although Endpoint plugins were deployed

-* Make sure you follow the guidance in the section "Deploying Endpoint Plugin in each Endpoint" above
+* Make sure you follow the guidance in [How to configure endpoints for monitoring by ServicePulse](how-to-configure-endpoints-for-monitoring)
 * Restart the endpoint after copying the Endpoint Plugin files into the endpoint's Bin directory
 * Make sure that the endpoint references NServiceBus 4.0.0 or later
 * Make sure auditing is turned on for the endpoint, and the audited messages are forwarded to the correct audit and error queues monitored by ServiceControl